-At Advent, our main avenues of formation outside of Sunday worship are Small Groups and Spiritual Friendships, which start in the process of Relational Discipleship.
+At Advent, our main avenues of formation outside of Sunday worship are Small Groups and Gospel Friendships, which start in the process of Relational Discipleship.
 We also offer other opportunities to grow through classes and Bible studies, especially during the summer.
 To learn more about our Summer Studies, click here.

 When people think about growing in their relationship with God, they often think of classes, or books, or retreats.
 All of those are very helpful, but we believe that transformation also occurs in the mundane aspects of life: family, friends, work, personal devotion, and in the sheer perseverance of following Jesus even on the difficult days.

-Throughout Scripture and church history, the spiritual discipline of Spiritual Friendships have been a key component to personal, day-by-day transformation.
-Spiritual Friends talk regularly about their faith, share normal life together, encourage one another, and challenge one another to welcome God's gospel in their lives.
+Throughout Scripture and church history, the spiritual discipline of Gospel Friendships have been a key component to personal, day-by-day transformation.
+Gospel Friends talk regularly about their faith, share normal life together, encourage one another, and challenge one another to welcome God's gospel in their lives.
 It's a simple but powerful idea!
-The practice of Spiritual Friendship has been largely lost in our culture, and we want to help recover it.
+The practice of Gospel Friendship has been largely lost in our culture, and we want to help recover it.

-There are two stages to our Spiritual Friendship ministry at Church of the Advent:
+There are two stages to our Gospel Friendship ministry at Church of the Advent:

 1. RELATIONAL DISCIPLESHIP

-To get you started on the journey of Spiritual Friendship, we offer a 12-week process called Relational Discipleship that pairs you with another person at Advent and allows you to explore what God is doing in your life, right now, together.
+To get you started on the journey of Gospel Friendship, we offer a 12-week process called Relational Discipleship that pairs you with another person at Advent and allows you to explore what God is doing in your life, right now, together.